 Additionally, the weight and size of the door was more cumbersome than helpful.

-So we removed our bathroom door and replaced it with a lightweight cordless roller blind.
+Another great upgrade was to remove our bathroom door and replace it with a lightweight cordless roller blind.

-The blind takes up a small fraction of the space of the door and it functions in exactly the same way.
-When we would like privacy or want to quarantine off the bathroom (in the event of having guests) we simply roll the blind down.
+The blind takes up a fraction of the door and it functions in exactly the same way.
+When we wanted privacy or to quarantine off the bathroom (in the event of having guests) we simply roll the blind down.

-Most of the time the blind is up, however, which opens up our living space to have more of that “feels like home” feel to it.
+Most of the time the blind is up, however, which opens up our living area to have a more spacious feeling to it.

 The Bottom Line About RV Upgrades

 Not all RVs are created equal.
-And regardless of how much you shop around or custom build a new RV, there are always going to be things that you want to change.
+And regardless of how much you shop around or custom-build a new RV, there are always going to be things that you can change.

 RV kitchen upgrades are affordable and relatively easy to do.
-Adding color, space and organization to your RV kitchen can give it the kind of “feels like home” feeling that makes your camper more relaxing.
+Adding color, storage and organization to your RV kitchen can give it a more relaxing feeling.

-Whether you live full time in your RV or only take it out in limited occasions, there are always simple things that you can do to make your RV feel more like home!
+Whether you live full time in your RV or only take it out in limited occasions, there are always small things that you can do to make your RV feel more comfortable!

-Have an RV kitchen or bathroom upgrade we didn’t mention?
+Have an RV kitchen or bathroom upgrade or tip we didn’t mention?
 Let us know so we can give it a try!